 All turtles hold a unique “finger print” like pattern for the formation of scutes on the left and right profiles of its face.
 Allowing the everyday diver with the correct equipment to photograph the left and right side profiles of the subject’s face.

-TRACC volunteers take part in ID dives to code and identify individuals.
+TRACC volunteers take part in ID dives in order to allow us to code and identify individuals in partnership with Malaysian Sea Turtle Photo-ID Network.
 This means we can gain a solid understanding of the population density of Green and Hawksbill Turtles.
 Population numbers are still recovering from the onslaught of decades and decades of butchery and nest poaching.
 Through assessing population statistics, we can then begin to grasp the true distribution of turtles within Malaysian Borneo and in particular the Semporna Archipelago.

 Pom Pom island is one of six important nesting and feeding sites for Green and Hawksbill turtles in the Semporna area.
 Turtles nests year-round but peak nesting is May to September.

 Unfortunately poaching of turtle eggs is still a big threat to turtle populations in Sabah and even on Pom Pom Island itself.
 Nest poaching is devistating to turtle populations.